 Scalability testing is utilized to decide whether programming is successfully dealing with expanding the remaining tasks at hand.
 This can be dictated step by step adding to the client burden or information volume while observing framework execution.
 Additionally, the outstanding task at hand may remain at a similar level while assets, for example, CPUs and memory are changed.

 Volume testing decides how productively programming performs with enormous, extended measures of information.
 It is otherwise called flood testing because the test floods the framework with information.

 The approach embraced for performance testing can differ generally yet the goal for performance tests continues as before.
 It can help show that your software system meets certain pre-characterized execution models.
 Or on the other hand, it can help analyze the exhibition of two programming frameworks.
 It can likewise help recognize portions of your software that corrupt its exhibition.
 We cannot do Performance testing manually because of the following reason:

 The Performance testing process will be completed in the following steps:

 Identify testing environment: This stage requires good knowledge of the physical test environment, production environment, and what testing tools are available.
 It is important to have a brief detail of the hardware, software, and network configurations utilized during testing before you start the testing cycle.
 It will assist analyzers with making more proficient tests.

 Identify the Performance Acceptance Criteria: In this, we need to identify the performance scenarios based on the factors described below:

-Most commonly Scenario: In this, we consider the most commonly used scenarios.
-For example, in Gmail Application, we will check the performance of login, inbox, send items, compose a mail, and logout.
+Most Common Scenario: In this, we consider the most commonly used scenarios.
+For example, in Gmail Application, we will check the performance of login, inbox, send items, compose mail, and logout.

 Most critical Scenario: Critical scenarios mean routinely utilized and significant cases like Gmail application login, form, inbox, and logout.